YottaDB/YDBDoc/ProgGuide/errproc.rst

    YDB>ZW
    ZW
    ^_____
-   %GTM-E-INVCMD, Invalid command keyword encountered YDB>
+   %YDB-E-INVCMD, Invalid command keyword encountered YDB>

 In Direct Mode, YottaDB provides access to the RECALL command.
 RECALL allows you to retrieve a Direct Mode command line with a minimum of typing.
 The YottaDB line editor allows you to make quick changes or corrections to the command line.
 For more information on RECALL and the line editor, see `Chapter 4: “Operating and Debugging in Direct Mode” <https://docs.yottadb.com/ProgrammersGuide/opdebug.html>`_.